 Orange County Values

 But I understand where my parents are coming from.
 My mother was born in one of the poorest neighborhoods in Scotland, immigrated to the U.S. when she was nineteen, and worked as a nanny while studying to become a secretary.
-My father owned a small real estate appraisal business and regularly bemoaned the regulations and red tape that made it hard for him to hire and grow.
+My father owned a small real estate appraisal business and taught me the value of hard work and self-reliance.

 The Bigger Picture